autay27/inksync/content/blog/twsbi-go/index.md

 I'll have to keep living without a TWSBI.
 At least until they release another model with a quirky, straight-barreled design...

+*Update: As per [a more recent post](blog/2024-bits-and-pieces), I feel a lot better about the TWSBI now and have been happily using it for bullet journaling.*

 [^1]: I really think this is a me problem, because I haven't heard anyone else complaining that the GO is not ergonomic.
 If you're thinking of buying it, I guess you could look up the section/body diameter of the GO and tape a wad of tissues around an existing pen to simulate the discrepancy.